Joint Deep Multi-Graph Matching and 3D Geometry Learning from Inhomogeneous 2D Image Collections: Experiments

 \section{Experiments}

 In the following, we evaluate our method in various settings.
 We compare our method to different state-of-the-art methods on two datasets, and we evaluate our deformation module based on a dataset of 3D objects.
-Additional results can be found in the supplementary material.